tsing90/pytorch_semantic_human_matting/README.md

 Pytorch 0.4.1

 # data preparation
-*_ code for data preapring will be updated _*

-For my code, there are two types of data:
+To make our life easier, there are only two types of data:
-1. RGBA-png format: which means the image has no background (removed already)
+1. RGBA-png format: which means the image has no background (removed already), you can generate such an image with the function 'get_rgba' from ./data/data_util.py.
-2. composited image + mask (alpha) image: the composited images have been composited by foreground and background already, and corresponding alpha matting images are also provided.
-3. backround images: which can fetched from coco datasets or anywhere else (e.g. internet), and they will be used for randomly compositing new image on-the-fly with foreground images separated from 1 (RGBA-PNG images), as described in paper.
+2. Backround images: which can fetched from coco datasets or anywhere else (e.g. internet), and they will be used for randomly compositing new images on-the-fly with foreground images separated from 1 (RGBA-PNG images), as described in paper.

 For example:

-For 1: I used Adobe Deep Image Matting datasets; I composite alpha and foreground images togher to get my RGBA-png format images.
+For 1: I used Adobe Deep Image Matting datasets, etc.; I composite alpha and foreground images togher to get my RGBA-png format images.

-For 2: I used Supervisely Human datasets which provides human involved images and corresponding masks; due to its low quality (binary segmentation), I mainly used them to trian T-net only;

-For 3: I used coco datasets and some images crawled from internet.
+For 2: I used coco datasets and some images crawled from internet.

-When having those above three types of data, then generate lists of training files containing the full path of training images, such as 'DIM_list.txt', 'super_img.txt'&'super_msk.txt', 'bg_list.txt' in my case.
+When having those above two types of data, then generate lists of training files containing the full path of training images, such as 'DIM_list.txt', 'bg_list.txt' in my case.
+Specifically, for flags:

+--fgLists: a list, contains list files in which all images share the same fg-bg ratio, e.g. ['DIM.txt','SHM.txt']

+--bg_list: a txt file, contains all bg images for composition needs, e.g. 'bg_list.txt'.

+--dataRatio: a list, contains bg-fb ratio for each list file in fgLists.
+For example, similar to the paper, given [100, 1], we composite 100 images for each fore-ground image in 'DIM.txt' and 1 image for each fg in 'SHM.txt'

 # Implementation details
 The training model is completely implemented as described as in the paper, details are as follows: